Off-Trajectory Reasoning: Can LLMs Collaborate on Reasoning Trajectory?: Introduction

+We systematically evaluate 15 open-weight LLMs across math and coding benchmarks \citep{maa2024aime, maa2025aime, hendrycks2021measuring, lewkowycz2022solving, he-etal-2024-olympiadbench, gu2024cruxeval, chen2021evaluating, austin2021program, liu2023your}.
+Counterintuitively, benchmark performance does not predict off-trajectory robustness: \texttt{AM-Thinking-32B}, the top math model (82.6\% average), recovers only 33.4\% of the time, whereas \texttt{Qwen3-1.7B} (59.9\%) recovers 98.4\%.
+Overall, recoverability falls to 74.9\% for math and 59.1\% for coding on problems originally solved correctly.
+The guidability test reveals a similar ceiling -- no model exceeds 9.2\% on math, and while the same models show higher apparent guidability (up to 47.3\%), most of the guiding reasoning already contains the answers (\S\ref{sec:appendix_coding_guidability}).
+These results show that benchmark optimization does not account for off-trajectory reasoning capabilities.

+We further investigate how post-training decisions shape off-trajectory behaviors through controlled experiments on three factors: distillation teacher choice, RL training, and data selection strategy.
+Most strikingly, we find that the recoverability weaknesses of teacher models transfer to distilled students even when training uses only the teacher's correct trajectories.
+We also show that RL can substantially improve off-trajectory robustness where supervised fine-tuning saturates, and that aggressive data filtering can introduce high variance in recoverability across training checkpoints.

-As a step towards multi-reasoner collaboration, our work makes these key contributions: \begin{enumerate} [leftmargin=*, itemsep=0pt, topsep=0pt] \item We introduce the \textbf{Recoverability} and \textbf{Guidability} tests as a systematic framework for evaluating off-trajectory reasoning.
-Our setup complements existing standard solo-reasoning benchmarks by offering a different perspective on reasoning performance. (\S \ref{sec:twin_test_desc}) \item Equipped with this framework, we evaluate 15 open-weight LLMs for off-trajectory reasoning.
-Our analysis reveals key limitations of ``strong'' solo reasoners and shows that they consistently fail at exploiting correct guidance to improve beyond their inherent capability limits. (\S \ref{sec:eval_results}) \item We conduct the first control studies on the \textbf{direct effects of post-training decisions}---distillation teacher models, RL fine-tuning, and data filtering---on recoverability and guidability.
-Our results provide actionable insights for training solo-reasoners to be robust to off-distribution distractions and to exhibit better performance in off-trajectory reasoning. (\S \ref{sec:control_study}) \end{enumerate}
+In summary, our work makes the following contributions: \begin{enumerate} [leftmargin=*, itemsep=0pt, topsep=0pt] \item We introduce the \textbf{Recoverability} and \textbf{Guidability} tests as a systematic framework for evaluating off-trajectory reasoning.
+Our setup complements existing standard solo-reasoning benchmarks by offering an orthogonal view into model reasoning capabilities. (\S \ref{sec:twin_test_desc}) \item Equipped with this framework, we evaluate 15 open-weight LLMs for off-trajectory reasoning.
+Our analysis reveals key limitations of ``strong'' solo reasoners and shows that almost all models fail at exploiting correct guidance to improve beyond their inherent capability limits. (\S \ref{sec:eval_results}) \item We conduct the first controlled study isolating the \textbf{direct effects of post-training decisions} on off-trajectory behaviors.
+Our experiments reveal that a teacher's recoverability weaknesses transfer to distilled students, that RL yields substantial recoverability gains where SFT plateaus, and that ``less-is-more'' data filtering introduces high variance in off-trajectory robustness. (\S \ref{sec:control_study}) \end{enumerate}